DenisCarriere/mbtiles-server/README.md

 | 1K  | 2.698s    |
 | 10K | 25.457s   |

+**Total 24,000 requests / min**

+Using `mbtiles-server` you could easily sustain 60 active users and up to 480 passive users.
+These tests were done on the server locally, network traffic and switches could slow down these results significantly.

 ## Docker

 A Dockerfile is provided for easy Docker deployment